This interfaith project unites diverse faith communities through a shared mission of service.

 Case Management is provided by FHN’s Shelter Case Manager, who meets twice weekly with each adult family member in group and individual settings to establish progress goals and access much-needed community services.
 She is also available for consultation and guidance throughout the week at FHN’s Day Center.
 Family Housing Network’s case management is a Housing First model with extra support to overcome obstacles to permanent housing.

 FHN works closely with an array of partners to obtain specific services our guest adults and children need on their journey to self-sufficiency.
 We regularly refer to medical, mental health, and dental providers, employment and housing agencies, resource centers, legal service providers, public offices, and the Poudre school district, to name a few.
 We work hard to maintain strong relationships with all of our partners to increase the quality and speed of access to services for our guest families.

-The FHN Day Center is a safe, family-friendly facility that meets the unique needs of families with children, and is open six days per week.
+The FHN Day Center is a safe, family-friendly facility that meets the unique needs of families with children.
 It allows parents to multi-task family management activities and work towards self-sufficiency, effectively reducing some of the inefficiencies of homelessness.
 Services available at our Day Center include computer/internet use, showers, laundry, kitchen, resting rooms for naps and illness recovery, and play, reading, and work areas.

 This is the only full-service facility in Fort Collins where homeless families can make a semblance of ‘home’ during the day, be protected from weather elements, and not be concerned about safety issues for their young or teenage children.

 Faith Family Hospitality (FFH), our overnight program, accommodates four guest families (up to 22 parents and children) at a time.
 Each family receives: